 Giant House-spider - Tegenaria duellica

 Females can reach 18 mm in length, with males having a slightly smaller body at around 12 mm to 15 mm in length.
 The female leg span is typically around 45 mm.
 The leg span of the male is highly variable, with spans between 25 mm to 75 mm being common.
-The Giant House-spider has the same colouration as the Domestic House-spider; it has earthy tones of brown and muddy red or yellow and a pattern of various sooty markings.
-They also have conspicuously hairy legs and abdomen.
+The genus Tegenaria has recently been split: Tegenaria spp. have banded legs, Eratigena spp. have plain legs.
+Beyond this distinction, species can only be identified by examination of the genitals of mature specimens.

 Tegenaria duellica, T. saeva and T. atrica are all of a similar size and cannot be reliably separated without examining the genitalia.
 T. atrica is rare and has not been confirmed in VC55.
 T. saeva has a distribution covering Wales, Western and Northern Britain and has also not been confirmed in VC55.
 However distribution patterns change over time so it cannot be assumed that every large 'house' spider is T. duellica.